dantovbein/react_udemy/README.md

 Whenever we call sth in our container, we will dispach an action

 So, `doSth` will be available as a `props`

+**Every time you create a new component, you should decide previously if it´s a `component` or a `container`**

+### Controlled field
+Is a form element where the value of the input is set by the state of our component